Kottiyoor: Thruchherumana Temple (Kottiyoor Vadakkeshwaram Temple)

 The Thruchherumana Temple or familiarly known as Ikkare Kottiyoor Kshetram is a prominent Shiva Temple, located on the east bank of Vavali river.
 It special category temple of Malabar Devaswom Board.
 The temple is mainly famous due to the yearly pilgrimage of Vysakha Mahotsavam in the other shrine on the west bank.
 The temple is closed during the Vysakha mahotsavam and open during the rest of the year.

 Access

 The national highway passes through Kannur town.
 Mangalore and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
-The nearest railway station is Kannur on Mangalore-Palakkad line.
+The nearest railway station is Thalassery railway station on Mangalore-Palakkad line.
 There are airports at Mangalore and Kannur.

 There are road access from Kannur and Thalassery.
-From Kannur the route is through Chalode, Mattannur and Iritty; from Thalassery the route is through Koothuparamba.
+From Kannur the route is through Chalode, Mattannur and Iritty:Another route is Koothuparamba-Nedumpoil-Kolakkad-Kelakam.
+Other route is Mattanur-Shivapuram-Maloor-Peravoor; from Thalassery the route is through Koothuparamba.
 Akkare Kottiyoor temple is open during the annual festival for one month whereas the Ikkare Kottiyoor temple is open for 11 months.